okitec/mpmp/docs/howto-packet.md

 Server→Client packets
 ----------------------

-Server-to-Client packets often update the client's model or update some visuals (e.g. chat).
+Server-to-Client packets update the client's model or update visuals (e.g. chat).
-Update packets need to make a single-function public interface in the packet handler.
-The function has all the arguments of the packet, correctly typed. `exec` just needs to parse the passed arguments and call the update function.
+Update packets need a single-function public interface in the packet handler.
+This function's arguments are the strictly typed atguments used in the packet. `exec` just needs to parse the passed arguments and call the update function.

 	public class PosUpdate extends CmdFunc {